ROCm/rocAL/docs/how-to/rocAL-use-pipeline.rst

   from amd.rocal.pipeline import pipeline_def

+There are two ways to run a pipeline.
+The first is using the ``pipeline.run()`` function.
+This function will run the pipeline exactly once on one batch of files.
+The second way is to use an iterator that runs all batches of files through the pipeline.

-Iterators also need to be imported.
-If you're using :doc:`PyTorch for training <./rocAL-pytorch-framework>`, use the ``ROCALClassificationIterator`` in ``amd.rocal.plugin.pytorch``:
+Audio, video, and image iterators are available, with some iterators designed to work with specific framework integrations.
+For example, if you're using :doc:`PyTorch for training <./rocAL-pytorch-framework>`, you would import the ``ROCALClassificationIterator`` in ``amd.rocal.plugin.pytorch``:

 .. code:: python

   from amd.rocal.plugin.pytorch import ROCALClassificationIterator

-Otherwise, use the generic iterator, ``ROCALClassificationIterator``, in ``amd.rocal.plugin.generic``:
+Generic iterators are imported from ``amd.rocal.plugin.generic``:

 .. code:: python

   from amd.rocal.plugin.generic import ROCALClassificationIterator

 A pipeline is created by decorating a graph definition function with ``@pipeline_def``.

-Graph definition functions are user-defined functions that import audio, video, and image files, decode them, and augment them.
+Graph definition functions are user-defined functions that import audio, video, or image files, decode them, and augment them.
 The ``@pipeline_def`` decorator turns a graph definition function into a pipeline factory.
 The output of the graph definition function becomes the output of the pipeline.

 For example, in |decoder.py|_ the graph definition function, ``image_decoder_pipeline``, reads in an image file, decodes it, and resizes it.
 It then returns the resized image: